Jorge González Camarena: Life

 González Camarena began his career before leaving school, working with Dr. Atl.
 In 1930, Dr. Atl gave him his own studio on top of the former monastery of San Juan de Letrán.
 Here he not only painted but also researched music and led discussions on the arts.

 In 1934, he married Jeannie Barré de Saint-Leu with whom he had four children.
 His new familial responsibilities pushed him to find more work, leading to contacts that began his career as a muralist.
 His family life affected his painting with his children and even his dog appearing in his artwork.

 During González Camarena's career he was also involved in a number of social causes.
 During his stay in Veracruz to paint a mural, he became involved in an effort in 1953 to save and restore the then crumbling San Juan de Ulúa fort, which was set to be destroyed to build new warehouses and a dock.
 In 1966 he became a formal member of the Seminario de Cultura Mexicana.
 In 1979, he participated in the IX Congress of the Association of Artists of UNESCO in Stuttgart, Germany.

 González Camarena died in 1980 of a brain hemorrhage.
 His funeral was at the Palacio de Bellas Artes as a national homage and buried at the family crypt in the Panteón de Dolores.
 The government has suggested that the body be moved to the Rotunda de Personas Ilustres, but the family has refused.
 There was a dispute for the remaining paintings in the artist's possession at the time of his death.
-His will stated they should be distribute among family members but this was challenged on court by critic Antonio Luna Arroyo, who even involved UNAM over the disposition of twenty two paintings.
+His will stated they should be distributed among family members but this was challenged in court by critic Antonio Luna Arroyo, who even involved the UNAM over the disposition of twenty-two paintings.